-The newly established tanker owner and operator ASD Crude Carriers is about to fit scrubbers on board its very large crude carriers.
+The newly established tanker owner and operator ADS Crude Carriers is about to fit scrubbers on board its very large crude carriers.

 The company was set up in April this year in Cyprus, with a fleet of three VLCCs, built in Japan as sister vessels.
 The VLCC owner and operator plans to expand its fleet with more acquisitions.